a-watkin/node-js-api-course/express-advanced-topics/config/confg-notes.md

-# When you have a env variable this switches automically
+# When you have a env variable this switches automatically

-`custom-enviroment-variables.json` must be spelled that way to work
+`custom-environment-variables.json` must be spelled that way to work

-in `custom-enviroment-variables.json` you override anything you want with an env variable
+in `custom-environment-variables.json` you override anything you want with an env variable